BHS / ENG

 Dealing with the past (DwP) is a very sensitive issue in the countries of the former Yugoslavia, as the wounds of the wars of the 1990s are still fresh and linked with often conflicting memories.
 In Western and Central Europe, although there has been no war in the last sixty years, memory questions also remain sensitive, for example concerning the Second World War and the crimes linked to communism or colonialism.
 Even if each country has its specific situation and if the distance of war differs in Western/Central Europe and the Western Balkans, a lot of questions are nevertheless similar: How to deal with difficult past(s)?
 How to face the reluctance of people to deal with the past?
 What are the place and the role of memory sites in DwP-processes?
 What are the possibilities and challenges of pedagogical and educational approaches at and around these places, especially for young people?
 To what extent can memory sites bring conflicting memories together?

-If international cooperation in the field of DwP is quite well developed within the EU, exchanges in this field within Southeastern Europe and also between Southeastern Europe and the EU-countries remain rare.
-This mutual absence of relations and knowledge is reflected in the still existing gaps between the countries of former Yugoslavia and between these countries and the rest of Europe.
+If international cooperation in the field of DwP is quite well developed within different parts of EU, exchanges in this field within Southeastern Europe and also between Southeastern Europe and the rest of Europe remain rare.
+This mutual absence of relations and knowledge is reflected in the still existing gaps between the countries of former Yugoslavia and between the Western Balkans and the rest of Europe.

 The platform enables exchanges between representatives of memorial centers, history Museums, NGOs and other organizations/initiatives as well as individuals from Western/Central Europe and from South Eastern Europe, all acting concretely in the field of dealing with the past, especially around memory sites and in the educational field.